 The disruption of their livelihoods can also affect men’s social status and identity within the community.
 As a man from the region described, “Floods significantly impact our fishing and agricultural activities making us unable to meet our obligations as men.
 In fishing, the areas we fish in are filled with debris and weeds, making it difficult to catch fish as we used to.”

 Children and the elderly are particularly vulnerable during floods.
-Children may face disruptions in education, as schools are often damaged or closed.
+Children may face disruption in education, as schools are often damaged or closed.
 The elderly can have mobility challenges, which make it difficult for them to evacuate or access essential services in temporary camps.
 Both groups are at higher risk of health complications, including malnutrition and disease.
 About flooding impacts on children and the elderly, an assistant chief said —

 “Children face significant challenges during floods.
 Schools have lost their infrastructure, leading to closures.
 This has greatly affected children’s education as they miss their daily lessons and struggle to keep up with their studies.
 Additionally, children are at higher risk of contracting infectious diseases due to poor sanitation in displacement camps.
 These issues add to the burden on families who are already facing difficult conditions.